chinamike65/hugo-tuolesi/content/book5/book5en.md

 The second section of the Bodhisattva's path

-Jiaxingdao is to prepare for entering the way of seeing, and it is the advance of seeing the way.
+Jiaxingdao is to prepare for entering the way of seeing, and it is the advance of Path of Seeing.

 At this time, the practitioner has already realized emptiness, and can practice both meditation and emptiness wisdom.